jacebenson/jace.pro/src/posts/2024/2024-12-03-app-administration-vs-delegated-development.md

 ---
 title: App Administration VS Delegated Development
 description: >-
-  Application Administration and Delegated Development both touch scoped applications and how you and your collogues can work together.
-What are they and when should you use one over the other?
+  A quick guide on the differences between Application Administration and Delegated Development in ServiceNow.
 date: '2024-12-03'
 tags:
   - servicenow